eugenebolshakov/taknado/CV.md

 * Telemetry/StatsD/AWS CloudWatch/Grafana for metrics and monitoring
 * Custom setup utilising Vegeta for performance testing

-### July 2019 - June 2021: Senior Software Engineer at Good Club.
+### July 2019 - June 2021: Senior Software Engineer at Good Club (now Dizzie).
 London, UK

-[Good Club](https://www.goodclub.co.uk) is an online supermarket aiming to make sustainable groceries accessible to more people.
+[Good Club / Dizzie](https://getdizzie.com) was an online supermarket aiming to make sustainable groceries accessible to more people.
 We entered a new phase of rapid growth when the Covid-19 pandemic broke out and many more customers started shopping online.
 We had to introduce new operational capacity and quickly scale it to meet the growing demand.
-I'm working alongside the CTO as part of the growing tech team on the tech that powers our e-commerce site and warehouse operations.
+We subsequently introduced a growing range of products in re-usable containers that would be delivered to and collected from customers.
+I worked alongside the CTO as part of the growing tech team on the tech that powered our e-commerce site and warehouse operations.

-The tech stack consists of:
+The tech stack consisted of:

 * Elixir/Phoenix monolith hosted on Heroku
 * Oban for background jobs